 Most restaurants, cafes and hotels have complimentary wifi the quality varies and can be very slow.

 Local prepaid Sim Cards are available at very reasonable rates, we use Simpati which has good rates and coverage.
-Cost is between Rp15,000 and 50,000 (AUD$1.50 to $5) with some credit and top ups are available everywhere.
+The cost is between Rp15,000 and 50,000 (AUD$1.50 to $5) with some credit and top ups are available everywhere.
 If calling overseas from Bali there is a cheap prefix 01017 then country code then number.

 We only use Blue Bird taxis as they are professional and won’t rip you off.
 There are many other taxis in Bali but many of them have dodgy meters, cars and can be very rude and aggressive.
 Flag fall is Rp5,000 and if you book by phone the minimum charge Rp25,000 which is about AUD$2.50.
 An example from Seminyak to the airport is around Rp60,000.